havvagulay/safetyDsl/Readme.md

 # Overview
 Safety DSL is built by leveraging [Xtext](https://www.eclipse.org/Xtext/), a language development framework provided as an Eclipse plug-in.
-The DSL is defined Xtext, we wrote our code generator using Xtend provided in Xtext framework for the safety DSL.
-Xtext and the corresponding code generator creates the parser and runnable language artifacts.
-From these artifacts, Xtext generates a full-featured Eclipse text editor.
+The DSL is defined Xtext, we implemented our code generator using Xtend from Xtext framework for the safety DSL.
+Xtext and the corresponding code generator create the parser and runnable language artifacts.
+From these artifacts, Xtext generates a full-featured Eclipse text editor for our DSL.

 Here is a screenshot from the text editor:

 <img src="img/dsltool.png" style="width:500px;"/>

 # Tool Setup and Run on Sample Use Case
 - Clone this repo
 - Install [Eclipse EMF](https://www.eclipse.org/downloads/packages/release/2022-06/r/eclipse-modeling-tools)
-- Run Eclipse download in previous step
+- Run Eclipse downloaded in previous step
 - Install [Xtext plugin](https://www.eclipse.org/Xtext/download.html) on Eclipse
-    - Go to Help > Install New Software > Add > Enter one of the listed Update sites in [Xtext plugin](https://www.eclipse.org/Xtext/download.html)
+    - Go to Help > Install New Software > Add > Enter one of the listed Update sites for [Xtext plugin](https://www.eclipse.org/Xtext/download.html)
     - Install Xtext SDK
     - <img src="img/xtext-installation.png" style="width:500px;"/>
 - Open the repo within Eclipse Ide